Chaerim0626/Chaerim0626/README.md

 I live in Seoul, South Korea. <br>
 I go to <strong>Kwangwoon University</strong> and major in <strong>Software</strong>. <br>
 I'm a junior Web developer that has to learn a lot. <br>
-I'm into playing pool these days. <br>
+I'm into playing pool these days.

 <h4 align="center">Teck Stack 🔧</h4>
 <p align="center">